Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 # What would be better

-So casting spells and forgetting about them as you do don't please my group taste.
-What tould
+So [casting spells and forgetting about them](https://tvtropes.org/pmwiki/pmwiki.php/Main/VancianMagic) as you do don't please my group taste.
+What would now ?

 Mana is a better fit naratively, but mechanicaly it goes against the simplicity of resources management of TBH.